Hooked Daisy Chains and Teasers

 All positions in the spread are enhanced by using a Bird.
-Birds work well in any positions, even if the bird is pulled out of the water from time to time.
+Birds work well in any position, even if the bird is pulled out of the water from time to time.

 Fig 14: Bird and Lure set-up.
-Note a safety line is often used in case the wire loops in the bird fails.
+Note a safety line is often used in case the wire loops in the bird fail.

 Fig 15: The safety line goes from the snap swivel or leader loop in front of the Bird to the lure leader, so that if the wire loops on the bird fail the fish is not lost.
-This system is used whenever you use solid lures such as poppers, stick baits, metal lures with split rings etc are used.
+This system is used whenever you use solid lures such as poppers, stick baits, metal lures with split rings etc.

 Fig 16: Bird rigged with a safety line.

 Fig 17: Bird with the hooked lure.
 In this configuration, the bird is connected to a wind-on leader and lure leader with a safety line also in the system.
 The lure is a Pakula® Skirted Lure